 8) The best thing we can do to help 2e teens is to provide opportunities for them to explore and express their gifts.
-When they succeed through sharing their strengths, it helps them feel better about themselves, which leads to more and more success.
+When they succeed by sharing their strengths, it helps them feel better about themselves, which leads to more and more success.

 9) Our camp is better with more diversity.
-This includes ethnic, racial, gender and neurological diversity
+This includes ethnic, racial, gender, and neurological diversity

-10) The 2e teens who have come to camp have brought a lot of laughter, creativity, empathy, sensitivity and wacky fun.
+10) The 2e teens who have come to camp have brought a lot of laughter, creativity, empathy, sensitivity, and wacky fun.
 They’ve made friends, been leaders, and made camp more interesting for everyone.

 If you would like to learn more about twice exceptionality or if you think your teen might be twice exceptional, here are some resources to check out: